Can AI Help the Planet—Not Just Harm It?

 AI’s potential to improve human life is equally striking.

 In medicine, AI is detecting cancers earlier than human radiologists, accelerating drug discovery from decades to years, and helping rural communities access diagnostic tools that were previously only available in major cities.
-For anyone who has ever waited months for a specialist, or lived somewhere too remote to easily access good healthcare, that’s not a minor upgrade—it’s genuinely life-changing.

 In education, AI tutors can adapt in real time to how an individual student learns, offering the kind of patient, personalized help that one overworked teacher in a classroom of thirty simply cannot provide.
-Children who struggle with standard teaching methods—or who live in under-resourced school districts—stand to benefit most.
-Not that a computer could ever replace real human interaction.

-AI is even helping scientists decode the language of whales and elephants, and assisting people with disabilities to communicate and move through the world more freely.
+AI is even assisting people with disabilities to communicate and move through the world more freely.

+And—here’s something I find really exciting—it’s helping scientists decode the language of animals, specifically whales and elephants for now, but I’m sure many more will follow.
 Imagine how understanding the language of animals will change human consciousness—and the way animals are treated.
 That’s huge.

 How Does the Environmental Impact of AI Compare with Eating Meat?